 Since fraudulent conveyances are one way assets can be hidden, I asked former New York State Supreme Court Justice Herbert Posner (Retired) what he thought about Mr. Kohl’s conveyance.
 During our discussion, former Judge Posner described a particular fraudulent conveyance he had seen.
 As he explained: “The divorcing husband had fraudulently induced his wife to transfer her share of their marital residence.
 He told his wife to sign some documents, which were supposedly insignificant and just related to operating his business.
 The wife eventually learned that by signing those documents, she had actually transferred her interest in the marital residence to the husband’s family.”

 Said wife ended up suing both her husband and his family for fraudulently conveying the marital residence.
 In doing so, she likely relied on the Uniform Fraudulent Conveyance Act, codified in New York at N.Y.
 Debt.
 Cred.
 Law. §§ 270 – 281.
-As more fully discussed by "Suing When Marital Assets Are Hidden In Divorce", bringing such a suit may be advisable when marital assets are fraudulently hidden / transferred away from a divorcing spouse.
+Bringing such a suit may be advisable when marital assets are fraudulently hidden / transferred away from a divorcing spouse.

 Copyright 2008 Fred L. Abrams